Conference on College Composition and Communication Logo

 Scholars for the Dream Travel Award

 CCCC sponsors the Scholars for the Dream Award to encourage scholarship by historically underrepresented groups.
 These groups include Black, Latinx, Asian, American Indian/Alaska Native, Native Hawaiian, or other Pacific Islander scholars—persons whose presence and whose contributions are central to the full realization of our professional goals.
-CCCC offers to emerging scholars up to twenty travel awards of $1,000 each in two categories, sponsors a breakfast for all award winners, and gives a one-year membership in NCTE and CCCC.
+CCCC offers to emerging scholars up to twenty travel awards of $1,000 each in two categories and sponsors a reception for all award winners.
 Please click here for submission information.

 Professional Equity Project (PEP)